How to Spend One Day in Amsterdam

 We begin our day in Amsterdam in what are surely the most popular streets in the Dutch capital: the 9 Straatjes.
 The Negen Straatjes, as they are known in Dutch, make up a trendy little neighborhood in Amsterdam’s city center, with a total of nine streets.
 In this area, along the Prinsengracht, Keizersgracht and Herengracht, you can find the best shops, cafés and boutiques, and also explore the sweet little narrow terraced houses along the canals.
 The Grachtengordel is a UNESCO World Heritage Site.
 But be careful!
 Once you’ve taken a stroll around De 9 Straatjes, you may be overwhelmed with inspiration and want to redecorate your whole house.

-In Spring – Autumn, you should definitely consider taking a canal tour by boat.
-Gesa’s article on that can be found here.
+In Spring – Autumn, you should definitely consider taking a canal tour by boat in Amsterdam.